sebapersson/PEtab.jl/docs/src/define_problem/pre_equilibration.md

 nothing # hide
 ```

-Assume further that before simulating `:cond1` and `:cond2`, the system should be simulated
+Further, assume that before simulating `:cond1` and `:cond2`, the system should be simulated
 to steady state starting from `S0 = 2.0`.
 This pre-equilibration condition is defined as:

 ```@example 1